DanCanetti/wp-plugin-icons/README.md

 * Adding more icons

 # ☕ Buy me a pint
-If you liked my stuff, please consider buying me a coffee.
+If you liked Wordpress Plugin Icon Font, please consider buying me a coffee.
 [Thank you for your support!](buymeacoff.ee/MfXCoSEBF)

 # License